A Universal HKR Theorem: Abstract

 \section{Abstract}

 In this work we study the failure of the HKR theorem over rings of positive and mixed characteristic.
 For this we construct a \emph{filtered circle} interpolating between the usual topological circle and a formal version of it.
 By mapping to schemes we produce this way an interpolation, realized in practice by the existence of a natural filtration, from Hochschild and (a filtered version of) cyclic homology to derived de Rham cohomology.
+In particular, we show that this recovers the filtration of Antieau \cite{1808.05246} and Bhatt–Morrow–Scholze \cite{MR3949030}.
 The construction of our filtered circle is based on the theory of affine stacks and affinization introduced by the third author, together with some facts about schemes of Witt vectors.